tkhyn/djangorecipebook/README.rst

 Migrate options
 ...............

-See `Tests options`_.
+See `Test options`_.
 The only difference is that you cannot use minimal settings (the default is ``'settings'``) nor the ``inst_apps`` option.
 Indeed, migration generally requires a database to be setup.